bertinetto/staple/README.md

 # Staple tracker
-Code of the paper "Staple: Complementary Learners for Real-Time Tracking", by Luca Bertinetto, Jack Valmadre, Stuart Golodetz, Ondrej Miksik and Philip Torr (University of Oxford) - to appear at CVPR 2016.
+Code of the paper **Staple: Complementary Learners for Real-Time Tracking**, by Luca Bertinetto, Jack Valmadre, Stuart Golodetz, Ondrej Miksik and Philip Torr (University of Oxford) - to appear at CVPR 2016.

 ###Contacts
-For questions about the code or the paper, feel free contact the first two authors at `eng` dot `ox` dot `ac` dot `uk.
+For questions about the code or the paper, feel free contact us.
 You can find more info at the project page: http://robots.ox.ac.uk/~luca/staple.html

 ###Prerequisites
  - The code is mostly in MATLAB, except the workhorse of `fhog.m`, which is written in C and comes from Piotr Dollar toolbox http://vision.ucsd.edu/~pdollar/toolbox